kimimaula/regov/README.md

 8. Complete integration with events and event page
 9. Added admin page
 10. Populated admin page with data from server
+11. Made event row clickable and editable
+12. Complete integration with edit events
+13. Made news row clickable and editable
+14. Complete integration with edit news
+15. Add and integrate ways for admin to add news and events